Tencent/BqLog/README.md

 The method used here involves enabling the console buffer through `set_console_buffer_enable`.
 This causes every console log output to be stored in memory until we actively call `fetch_and_remove_console_buffer` to retrieve it.
 Therefore, if you choose to use this method, remember to promptly fetch and clear logs to avoid unreleased memory.
 **Additional Caution:** Do not output any synchronized BQ logs within the console callback as it may easily lead to deadlocks.
+**Additional Caution:** If you are using this code in an IL2CPP environment, please make sure that the on_console_callback is marked as static unsafe and is decorated with the [MonoPInvokeCallback(typeof(type_console_callback))] attribute.

 #### Modifying Log Configuration